6.5 magnitude earthquake rattles Mexico City and Acapulco, a popular tourist hotspot

 The civil defense agency reported various landslides around Acapulco and on other highways in the state.

+The second death was reported nearby in Guerrero.
+Gov. Evelyn Salgado told reporters a 50-year-old woman died after her home collapsed.

-President Claudia Sheinbaum, whose first press briefing of the new year was interrupted by the quake, said she spoke with Guerrero's Gov. Evelyn Salgado, who told her there was no serious damage reported.
+President Claudia Sheinbaum, whose first press briefing of the new year was interrupted by the quake, said she spoke with Salgado, who initially told her there was no serious damage reported.

 José Raymundo Díaz Taboada, a doctor and human rights defender who lives on one of the peaks ringing Acapulco, said he heard a strong rumbling noise and all the neighborhood dogs began barking.